SPSS Mediation Analysis – The Complete Guide

 ANCOVA - Null Hypothesis

 Generally, ANCOVA tries to demonstrate some effect by rejecting the null hypothesis that all population means are equal when controlling for 1+ covariates.
-For our example, this translates to “average posttreatment blood pressures are equal for all treaments when controlling for pretreatment blood pressure”.
+For our example, this translates to “average posttreatment blood pressures are equal for all treatments when controlling for pretreatment blood pressure”.
 The basic analysis is pretty straightforward but it does require quite a few assumptions.
 Let's look into those first.

 ANCOVA Assumptions